 It's a good question.

-We have on the record from the highest level people that General Flynn didn't lie to the FBI.
+We have on the record from the highest level people that General Flynn didn't lie to the FBI, but that original 302 vanished, gone, poof.

 Well, are they going to dismiss that?

-Is Lion Brian Williams over at uh MSDNC, the conspiracy TV, state-run socialist television channel?
+Is lying Brian Williams over at MSDNC, the conspiracy TV, state-run socialist television channel?

-Is he gonna now uh stand up for the Constitution, the rule of law, the Bill of Rights, uh Fourth Amendment against unreasonable search and seizure?
+Is he going to now stand up for the Constitution, the rule of law, the Bill of Rights, Fourth Amendment against unreasonable search and seizure?

 Because you need a warrant to spy on Americans.

-That's why the powerful tools of intelligence, what have I been saying for three plus years, can't be turned on the American people?
+That's why the powerful tools of intelligence, what have I been saying for three plus years, can't be turned on the American people because that's where the abuse of power, corruption comes in.

-In this case, they spied on a presidential candidate, and they used that as a predicate, a bought and paid for Russian disinformation dossier that Hillary Clinton paid for that Christopher Steele made up and that everybody was warned about before the first FISL application was ever submitted.
+In this case, they spied on a presidential candidate and they used it as a predicate a bought and paid for Russian disinformation dossier that Hillary Clinton paid for, that Christopher Steele made up and that everybody was warned about before the first application was ever submitted.

-And remember, McCabe said in his testimony just released last week.
+And remember, McCabe said in his testimony just released last week, he said, yeah, without the dossier, there's no, absolutely no warrant.

 And then we know January 21st, this is before the third application, the second renewal application.